A ratio compares values.

 So the ratio of flour to milk is 3 : 2

-If you needed to make pancakes for a LOT of people you might need 4 times the quantity, so you multiply the numbers by 4:
+To make pancakes for a LOT of people we might need 4 times the quantity, so we multiply the numbers by 4:

 3×4 : 2×4 = 12 : 8